klehmann/domino-jna/README.md

 * clearing the replication history
 * fast noteid / UNID conversion
 * compute @Usernameslist values for any Notes user
+* faster **formula execution on documents** with document modified/selected/deleted by formula check

 **Please note:**